Make your Pcap files GDPR and NISTIR 8053 compliant today!

 Pre-programmed anonymization algorithms.
 Auto scrambling of IP addresses at all layers, phone and IMSI numbers, texts, email addresses, etc.

 SafePcap is a scriptable L2-L7 Pcap anonymizer, sanitizer, scrambler, and a GDPR/NISTIR 8053 Compliance Solution.
 A file sanitized with SafePcap allows for effective forensic analysis with commonly used Pcap analysis tools like Wireshark™.
-Automation is fully supported via SafePcap CLI and an API.
+Automation is fully supported via SafePcap CLI and the API.

 GDPR and NISTIR 8053 make sharing of Pcap files even more problematic.
-Users personal data can no longer be sent outside EU area and having an NDA in place is no longer enough.
-SafePcap was built to address this problem.
+PII can no longer be sent outside the EU even within the same entity.

 Ubuntu 16.04/18.04/20.04, RHEL 7/8, CentOS 7/8.